Testing your Integration

 The ability to test an integration is a vital step before deploying to production, which is why Hover provides an endpoint specifically for simulating Hover's 3D reconstruction pipeline.
 Processing 2D pictures and reconstructing them into 3D measurements and deliverables can take a significant amount of time, depending on the complexity and size of the structure, which could significantly slow down the ability to create and test an integration.

-For these reasons, Hover has an endpoint that allows you to simulate this reconstruction process in 30-60 seconds.
-The goal of using this endpoint is to speed up your ability to test your integration and provide sample deliverables and measurements for you to use as you build your integration.
+For these reasons, Hover has two endpoints that allow you to simulate this reconstruction process without physically having to capture a property.
+The goal of using these endpoints are to speed up your ability to test your integration and provide sample deliverables and measurements for you to use as you build your integration.

-Note: Processing jobs through this Test Jobs endpoint does not incur a cost.
+Note: Processing a job through the Test Jobs endpoints does not incur a cost.
+You will not be billed for these jobs.

-This endpoint can be used in both the Hover production environment (https://hover.to/) and the Hover sandbox environment (https://sandbox.hover.to).
-For the sandbox environment, utilizing the Test Jobs endpoint is the only way to generate sample data for your integration.
+These endpoints can be used in both the Hover production environment (https://hover.to/) and the Hover sandbox environment (https://sandbox.hover.to).
+For the sandbox environment, utilizing the Test Jobs endpoints are the only way to generate sample data for your integration.

 Before You Start